elementor/lokl-www/content/_index.md

  - Follow the simple wizard to create a new site or manage existing ones
  - Publish your live site using built-in static site generator plugins & tools

+{{< youtube id="Eq9fbhDFhrs" autoplay="true" title="Intro to Lokl video without captions.
+Has partial audio description" >}}

 ### Safety

 Running arbitrary code on your computer is never safe.

-You can verify this scripts contents/trust by:
+You can verify this script's contents/trust by:

  - [viewing in browser](/cli-5.0.0-rc1)
  - [viewing in GitHub](https://github.com/leonstafford/lokl-cli/blob/master/cli.sh)